ibis-project/governance/governance.md

 - Handling security reports in a timely manner
 - Enforcing the code of conduct

+The current steering committee members are:

+- Phillip Cloud (@cpcloud)
+- Krisztián Szűcs (@kszucs)
+- Jim Crist-Harif (@jcrist)
+- Gil Forsyth (@gforsyth)

 #### Becoming a steering committee member

 Steering committee members must already be committers.

-Additionally, steering committee members must have been a committer for at least six months in addition to the six months required to become a committer and show commitment to long-term health of the project.
+Additionally, steering committee members must have been a committer for at least six months after becoming a committer and show commitment to long-term health of the project.

-New steering committee members must be nominated by another steering committee member.

 Candidates are nominated by a steering committee member, and must have approval from at least 2 other steering committee members.

 Nominations should be made and discussed in a [GitHub Discussion](https://github.com/ibis-project/governance/discussions).